 Code language: JavaScript (javascript)

-Finally we can render the random card into the HTML page:
+function by rendering the random card into the HTML page:

 const card = document.createElement("div");